Skip to main content

 When can a researcher conduct experimental research?

-Experimental research is an option when the project includes an independent variable and a desire to understand the relationship between cause and effect.
+A researcher can conduct experimental research any time they want to test a theory and can control the relevant variables.
+It’s an option whenever the project includes an independent variable and a need to understand cause and effect.

 The importance of experimental research design